napnapnapnap/quantum-anomaly/README.md

 Node version min `6.11.x`
 NPM version min `5.3.x`

-On your local, you need to create `.env` file in root of project.
+On your local, you need to create `.env` file in `server` folder of project.
 Content of the file is supposed to be

 ```
 DATABASE_URL=postgres://USERNAME:PASSWORD@HOST:PORT/DB-NAME